Table of Contents

 There are so many kinds to pick from, but the standard model with triangular blades is very popular.

 If you need precise cuts they are very useful.
 However, ensure the blades are very sharp because dull blades cause cuts which look jagged.
-Most importantly, a dull blade can cause bloody mistakes due to poor cutting methods.
+Most importantly, a dull blade can cause body injury and mistakes due to poor cutting methods.

 When building RC cars you would have to cut wires hence getting wire cutters is vital.